TheGreatJack/RNA-seq-demonstration/README.md

 ```
 #### RNA-seq data

 Next the RNA-seq pair-end data is downloaded.
-For this step you need ~7Gb of disk space and it may take quite a while .To do this you can run the following command:
+For this step you need ~7Gb of disk space and it may take quite a while.
+To do this you can run the following command:

 ```
 2-Download_RNA-seq_data.sh